mrjacobbloom/pattern-matcher.js/lettuce/README.md

 I've made a couple changes to the language:

+- The identifiers in let bindings and function declarations are stored as `Ident`s instead of plain old strings.
+This is done to store their location in the source code, for errors and for step-through highlighting.
 - The `==` operator can be used to compare any 2 things of like type, not just numbers.
 - `let` automagically works the same as `letrec` if the first expression is a